 If the prize or winning is And the program is Then the treatment is

-Cash (i.e., currency, checks or money orders) . • Counted as unearned income
+Cash (i.e., currency, checks or money orders) 1 Counted as unearned income

 Non-cash items ALTCSSSI-MAO Excluded.

 • MSP

-Adult Counted as unearned income.
+, to one Counted as unearned income.

 Caretaker Relative NOTE The fair market

 Pregnant Woman value of the prize or award is the income

-• Child amount.
+Child amount.

 KidsCare